Psychologist Resume Examples

 - •Collaborated with multidisciplinary teams

-Quantifying your accomplishments can greatly enhance the impact of your resume.
+Quantifying your accomplishments can greatly lift impact of your resume.
 Whenever possible, use numbers to highlight the scope and results of your work.

 Tips for Quantifying Accomplishments